 Statelessness in Europe

-Among the millions of stateless people worldwide, the UN refugee agency estimates that more than 680,000 live in Europe.
+Among the millions of stateless people worldwide, UNHCR estimates that more than 680,000 live in Europe.
 But significant efforts are under way throughout Europe to address and reduce statelessness, which can leave people at the margins of society and restrict their access to a wide range of basic rights.

 The causes of statelessness in Europe vary.
 The dissolution of the Soviet Union in 1991 has led to statelessness in the Baltic states and in Eastern Europe.
 At the end of 2013, more than 267,000 people lacked a nationality in Latvia and 91,000 people in Estonia were without any citizenship.
 Despite significant efforts to promote the naturalization of stateless people in the region, resulting in the acquisition of nationality by more than 600,000 people in the Russian Federation, some 225,000 people are reported as stateless or with undetermined nationality in Eastern Europe.
 They include people with expired Soviet passports who have not been able to acquire the nationality of the state in which they reside since the break-up of the Soviet Union.
 In the countries that once made up Yugoslavia, groups of people fell between the cracks created by new nationality laws and became stateless.
 Though many have managed to establish their nationality, members of minority groups in south-eastern Europe, especially the Roma, continue to face difficulties accessing the documents necessary to confirm nationality.
 Throughout Europe, gaps in nationality legislation continue to create situations of statelessness.